CIRED/Res-IRF4/readme.md

    - Launch from Res-IRF root folder (not from `/project`):
    - `python -m project.main -c project/config/test/config.json`
    - `project/config/test/config.json` is the path to the configuration file
+   - It is possible that some new packages are not integrated in the yml file.
+In this case you have to install these additional packages manually in the environment.

 ## Getting started